 Kinzie fled to Milwaukee, then the Indian territory.
 While in Milwaukee, he met with pro-British Indians who were planning attacks on U.S. settlements, including Chicago.
 Kinzie went back to Chicago.
 During this period, an inquest at Fort Dearborn under Captain Nathan Heald exonerated Kinzie in the killing of La Lime, ruling it was in self-defense.
 Historians speculate that La Lime may have been informing on corruption related to purchasing supplies within the fort and had been silenced.
 The case has been called "Chicago's first murder."

 The Fort Dearborn Massacre was partially due to the attack by Indians at Charles Lee's Place, today's Bridgeport neighborhood.
-On April 6, 1812, a party of ten or twelve Winnebagoes, dressed and painted, arrived at the Lee house, and, according to the custom among savages, entered and seated themselves without ceremony.
+On April 6, 1812, a party of ten or twelve Winnebagoes, dressed and painted, arrived at the Lee house and, according to the custom among savages, entered and seated themselves without ceremony.
 What happened next was horrific.
 This incident was the precursor to the Fort Dearborn Massacre later that summer.

 Kinzie escaped with his family unharmed and returned to Detroit.
 Identifying as a British citizen, Kinzie had a strong anti-U.S. streak.

-In 1813, the British arrested Kinzie and Jean Baptiste Chardonnai, also then living in Detroit, charging them with treason.
+In 1813, the British arrested Kinzie and Jean Baptiste Chardonnai, also living in Detroit, charging them with treason.
 They were accused of having corresponded with the enemy (the U.S. General Harrison's army) while supplying gunpowder to chief Tecumseh's Indian forces, who were fighting alongside the British.
 Chardonnai escaped, but Kinzie was imprisoned on a ship for transport to England.
-When the ship put into port in Nova Scotia to weather a storm, Kinzie escaped.
-He returned to the U.S. held Detroit by 1814.
+When the ship was put into port in Nova Scotia to weather a storm, Kinzie escaped.
+He returned to the U.S. and held Detroit by 1814.